natelewis/pi-led-matrix/README.md

 ## Testing your LED matrix

 Running the test script will cycle between R..., G..., B... (repeat)...
 Depending on what version of the strips you have, it might be possible the RGB colors are swapped around.
-You can fix it with code that [looks like this](https://github.com/natelewis/pi-led-matrix/blob/42a74e666d4ceee59fd85e5c1396625330ca00ec/effects/video/effect.py#L35-L37).
-I've never had hardware that does this to properly test a config option, but will happily add one if someone can document the details.
+You can fix this by changing the `color_order` value in your config file.

 ```bash
 make run effect=rgb_test